srimathy-kumar/Intern_project2/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-Explain how to run the automated tests for this system.
+Runnuning the project using the following comments:

-run "java application" for SpringBoot to start the project
+By clicking "java application" from "Run As" for SpringBoot to start the project

-"npm run dev" for nextJs in front-end
+By typing "npm run dev" for nextJs in front-end

 ### Break down into end to end tests